-63 The total population of Trinidad and Tobago, as reported by the 2011 Population and Housing Census, encompasses all persons whose usual residence is Trinidad and Tobago, inclusive of: Household or Non-institutionalized population usually resident in the country and who were present on Census Night; Household or Non- institutional population usually resident in the country who were abroad for less than 6 months on Census equivalent period in the previous year.
+63 The total population of Trinidad and Tobago, as reported by the 2011 Population and Housing Census, encompasses all persons whose usual residence is Trinidad and Tobago, inclusive of: Household or Non-institutionalised population usually resident in the country and who were present on Census Night; Household or Non- institutional population usually resident in the country who were abroad for less than 6 months on Census Night; Population in institutions and Workers camps, Street Dwellers; and Trinidad and Tobago students studying abroad.
+The count does not include foreign students studying in Trinidad and Tobago, and foreign diplomats residing in Trinidad and Tobago.

+a modest 0.1 percent increase of 1,705 individuals compared to the equivalent period in the previous year.
 This change in the populace size is partly attributed to a decline in the provisional birth rate to 9.6 births per 1,000 persons; down from 10.3 births per 1,000 persons in 2022.
 Concurrently, the provisional death rate dropped to 10.2 deaths per 1,000 persons, from 13.4 deaths per 1,000 persons the previous year.
 These developments reflected improvements in healthcare management as well as the easing impact of the COVID-19 pandemic and yielded a natural growth rate of -0.7 in 2023, compared to -3.2 in 202264 (Appendix 13).